-POLICY CONSISTENCY WITH NATIONAL POLICY EVIDENCE & CHANGE IN LOCAL CIRCUMSTANCES CONCLUSIONS Cherwell Local Plan 2011 - 2031 Part 1 Cherwell Local Plan hectares of land.
-This is a site-specific policy, but it is generally consistent with the NPPF. resolved and construction is now expected to advance.
-Outline planning permission for employment development was allowed at appeal in November 2017 (14/01675/OUT) and was varied by 19/00347/OUT, granted in July 2019.
-Reserved matters pursuant to 19/00347/OUT were granted in July 2019 for Phase 1 of the employment development and earthworks for Phase 2 (19/00349/REM).
-The Phase 1 development comprises a total of 12 units over plots 3 and 4 (the plots are as defined through the outline permission).
-All 10 ha of the land allocated for employment development has planning permission and construction of Phase 1 has started on site.
-Other planning permission for 1,700 homes (14/02121/OUT) was secured in January 2020.
-There are other outline applications with resolutions to approve for a total of 3,500 homes.
-Bicester 2: Graven Hill The policy requires the provision of 2,100 homes and 26 hectares of employment on 241 hectares of land.
-The NPPF requires that planning policies set criteria or identify strategic sites to meet anticipated needs over the plan period.
-This is a site-specific The Council's latest AMR sets out how the site is under construction with 195 completions at 31 March 2020.
-Housing delivery on this site has fallen behind the local plan trajectory but Council's 2020 AMR illustrates the continued delivery of the Local Plan The is a site-specific policy that is generally consistent with the NPPF and local circumstances do not indicate that the policy needs updating at this time.
-The policy will be reviewed through the Local Plan Review 2040.
+POLICY CONSISTENCY WITH NATIONAL POLICY EVIDENCE AND CHANGE IN LOCAL CIRCUMSTANCES CONCLUSIONS

+Cherwell Local Plan 2011 - 2031 Part 1

+Delivery Monitor a cautious approach

+has been taken in assessing delivery.

+Outline planning permission for

+employment development was

+allowed at appeal in November 2017

+(14/01675/OUT) and was varied by

+19/00347/OUT, granted in July 2019.

+Reserved matters pursuant to

+19/00347/OUT were granted in July

+2019 for Phase 1 of the employment

+development and earthworks for

+Phase 2 (19/00349/REM).
+The Phase 1

+development comprises a total of 12

+units over plots 3 and 4 (the plots are

+as defined through the outline

+permission).

+All of the allocated land for

+employment development (10 ha) has

+planning permission and has been

+completed All 10 ha of the land

+allocated for employment

+development has planning permission

+and construction of Phase 1 has started

+on site.

+Outline planning permission for 1,700

+homes (14/02121/OUT) was secured in

+January 2020.
+There are other outline

+applications with resolutions to

+approve for a total of 3,500 homes.